 1. Before the meeting

 Objective.
 Define what the meeting is for and what we are expecting as a result: an agreement, approval, a work plan, etc. The meeting should start with a brief welcome and then the definition of the subject itself; it’s a powerful argument to keep the focus!

 Participants.
 Who must and should be in the meeting?
 That’s enough people.
-Depending on the matters to deal with, we should consider inviting at least one member of the areas or departments involved (stakeholders), so that person can communicate to the others about what was said and how could affect them.
+Depending on the matters to deal with during the meeting, consider inviting at least one member of the areas or departments involved (stakeholders), so that person can communicate to the others about what was said and how could affect them.

-The plan B. What if the projector fails?
+The plan B. What if the tech fails?
 The meeting time is reduced half an hour?
 Or you have a last minute guest?
-It’s important to have in mind what could impact the meeting or your presentation and be ready to go in a different direction if necessary.
+It’s important to think about what could impact the meeting or your presentation and be ready to go in a different direction if necessary.

 Place.
 Choose a place or location where everybody can arrive on time in a comfortable way.
-Consider ways to get to the venue, lighting, noise levels, availability of a projector, phone, etc.
+Consider ways to get to the venue, lighting, noise levels, availability of a projector or any other tech you need, conference phone or video conferencing suite, etc.

 Material.
 It is essential to have the necessary material.
 Check for the presentation twice (share it with someone else to see if it’s clear and easy to follow).